 We only ask the required questions, ensure your payment is secure, and handle the rest.

 Flexible: with direct cremation, there’s the freedom to arrange a memorial service to fit taste, budget, and timelines, and none of the time or cost-pressure constraints that would be typical of traditional funeral homes are present.

 How Does It Work?

-You can expect the entire process to take one week and we’ll keep you informed along the way through email.
+You can expect the entire process to take one week, and we’ll keep you informed through email.

-Anytime you need it, our care team, which is also made up of licensed funeral directors with decades of experience, is available to help you navigate the process, answer any questions you may have, and ensure your loved one is expertly cared for.
+Anytime you need it, our care team, made up of licensed funeral directors with decades of experience, is available to help you navigate the process, answer any questions, and ensure your loved one is expertly cared for.